nuxodin/c1Use/README.md

     // optional
     window.c1UseSrc = '/url/to/c1Use.js';

-    // make the object "jQuery.fn" c1.Use usable (c1Use.able);
+    // make the object "jQuery.fn" c1.Use usable width c1Use
     c1Use.able('jQuery.fn');

     // use sync: